bionicdl-sustech/ACDC4Robot/README.md

 ### Before Using This Add-In
 Before exporting robot description files, please follow the following instructions to make sure the design file is suitable to execute this add-in.

-To prevent unexpected modification of the original design, it is better to run this add-in in a copy of the design file.
+To prevent unexpected modification of the original design, it is better to <mark>run this add-in in a copy of the design file</mark>.

 - Exit parametric mode: right click the root component of the design, choose `Do not capture Design History`
 ![Do not capture Design History](./pictures/DoNotCaptureDesignHistory.PNG)